 This report covers humanitarian psychic and 'remote influencing' work done by the author and his associates.
 Its purpose is to outline some of the details and dimensions involved, and to recount the recent history of this particular thread of work, and also to discuss some of the issues arising in connection with it.
 This is to assist people who have not participated in such work to understand a little more of it, and also to provide ideas to those who have been involved in related actions such as healing circles, peace meditation and lightworking.

 As far as I know, the specific nature of this work is unique, though I am aware other individuals and groups carry out related activities – often quietly and quite hidden-away.
 There is a sizeable international body of well-meaning people carrying out 'lightworking' and prayer/meditation in connection with peace and current world issues too.
 The work my colleagues and I have been doing is philosophically and operationally distinct, though related in spirit and intent.
-I have recently left this group for other pastures, yet a proportion of the substance of this report is derived from working with it.

 The methods used have evolved from experience and experimentation, though drawing on traditions in occult, psychic and healing-circle work, compassionate meditation, prayer and remote viewing.
 We have been carrying out coordinated groupwork, whether we are in one location or dispersed geographically, operating at pre-agreed times and focusing on chosen subjects.
 This work is done in connection with a non-earthly spiritual wisdom-source which was behind the book The Only Planet of Choice, compiled by me in 1993.
 [The Only Planet of Choice – essential briefings from deep space, Phyllis Schlemmer and Palden Jenkins, Gateway Books, 1993, first edition.
 Now out of print.]

 This 'management' involves nine beings with a tributary grouping of twenty-seven working more closely with us.
 These draw on a larger network involving apparently some 250,000 universal entities – rather a mind-boggling and humbling privilege!
 We have acted as operatives connecting this source with specific current world situations and people, as if operating on their behalf 'in the field'.
-We are also act individually, according to our best motives and intelligence.
+We also act individually, according to our best motives and intelligence.
 The extent to which we yield to them or act on our own accord varies, and where one becomes the other is difficult to determine.

 Some of our actions and methods have been questioned.
 Our approach is sometimes regarded as overly interventionist or 'engaging with dark forces'.
 We have re-examined our practices regularly.
-Our observation is that energies of love, light and peace, however well-meant, can roll off the backs of people in hardened, polarised situations and that they can become impervious unless such energies are mediated in ways people on the ground indeed can receive or comprehend.
-This differs from the belief many spiritualists, lightworkers and religious practitioners hold, and we seek not to discourage these beliefs but to complement them.
+Our observation is that energies of love, light and peace, however well-meant, can roll off the backs of people in hardened, polarised situations and that such people can become impervious unless such energies are mediated in ways people on the ground indeed can receive or comprehend.
+This differs from the belief that many spiritualists, lightworkers and religious practitioners hold, and we seek not to discourage these beliefs but to complement them.
 We deem that today's world situation is sufficiently dire to require all possible approaches, and that the key issue is that harm is avoided or is minimised, or that lessons learned add to the 'R&D' process under way in this line of work.

 Over the years I have variously penetrated the meetings of generals, terrorists or power-brokers, talked to wives and mothers, been present in crowds or conferences, entered into the core of computers or high-tech systems, carried out disaster-relief measures, fetched rescue helicopters, assisted in the 'transitioning' of dying people or entered the heart of clouds or forest fires.
 Sounds like Superman!
 But it isn't.
 At times I have operated esoterically – for example, by entering the inner-levels sanctum of the Temple of Jerusalem – or historically – for example, by creating interactive energy-connections between historic 'good times' and today's problematic situations.